-The leading cause of death in patients with end stage liver disease including acute alcoholic hepatitis (AAH) is the development of sepsis.
+The leading cause of death in patients with end stage liver disease is the development of sepsis.
 Recurrence of acute infections in this patient group is increasingly common and is ultimately responsible for the development of multiple organ failure.
 This susceptibility to sepsis is thought to be as a consequence of neutrophil dysfunction and this has been clinically documented in patients with acute liver failure.